cristobalvasquezf/bain-challenge/README.md

   - hyperparameter search process.
   - flow parameters
 - Create a logger decorator for pipeline tasks to avoid duplicated code.
-- Create a docker image for pipeline execution with slim-buster
+- Create a docker image for pipeline execution and include in them build stage and test stage.
+- Receive the data to predict as json instead of list.
+In this way the prediction is safer because the attribute is mapped to his value.
+  - Example: {"feat_1" : value_1, "feat_2": value_2....."feat_n": value_n}
+- Implement unit tests